CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/lab1-16.png)

-1. Still in the **AZURE-AI-AGENTS-LABS** project directory, run the below powershell command.
+1. Still in the **azure-ai-agents-labs** project directory, run the below powershell command.
 This installs all the required packages:

    ```powershell
    pip install -r requirements.txt